-The main trial of the intervention will be preceded by a pilot year.
-During this year the development team (Challenge Partners) will recruit 12 schools to act as Delivery Centres for the main trial.
-These will form the delivery sites for the main trial, providing support and ongoing training for intervention schools involved in the main trial.
-Emerging leaders within these schools will be recruited to deliver this training and support.
-Pilot schools must have sufficient capacity to provide this ongoing support and training, be located in centres with sufficient number of schools locally with large numbers of EAL pupils who could potentially be recruited to the trial and have sufficient number of EAL pupils in Year 10 taking GCSEs in the specified trial subject specialisms.
-Due to developer capacity 6 delivery schools will be recruited to trial the programme in November 2016 and 6 in Spring 2017.
-This phased approach will enable the delivery team to learn and refine the programme over the first year of the project.
+The main trial of the intervention was preceded by a pilot year.
+During this year the development team (Challenge Partners) recruited 12 schools to act as Delivery Centres for the main trial.
+These formed the delivery sites for the main trial, providing support and ongoing training for intervention schools involved in the main trial.
+Emerging leaders within these schools were recruited to deliver this training and support.
+Pilot schools had to have sufficient capacity to provide this ongoing support and training, be located in centres with sufficient number of schools locally with large numbers of EAL pupils who could potentially be recruited to the trial and have sufficient number of EAL pupils in Year 10 taking GCSEs in the specified trial subject specialisms.
+Due to developer capacity, 6 delivery schools were be recruited to trial the programme in November 2016 and 6 in Spring 2017.
+This phased approach was designed to enable the delivery team to learn and refine the programme over the first year of the project.

-During the pilot year, the evaluation team will attend one training session of the programme to more fully understand the model and use this to assist in the development of instruments to be used in the main trial.
-In addition, 4 delivery schools from the first (November) cohort will be recruited by the Evaluation Team.
-Schools will be sampled to encompass a variety of geographical and school-level contexts.
-In each of these schools delivery teachers will participate in classroom visits and teacher interviews and complete teacher surveys.
-In addition, facilitators in each school will also be interviewed.
-These Delivery Centres will also share routine data relating to programme delivery and pupil profile.
-The evaluators will use this pilot year to determine the viability of the main trial and pilot the measures to be used in the main trial.
-In addition, the decision to proceed to main trial and the primary and secondary subject specialisms will be determined during this pilot year.
+During the pilot year, the evaluation team attended two training sessions of the programme to more fully understand the model and used this to assist in the development of instruments to be used in the main trial.
+In addition, 4 delivery schools from the first (November) cohort were recruited by the Evaluation Team.
+These schools (Delivery Centres) were sampled to encompass a variety of geographical and school-level contexts.
+In each of these schools delivery teachers participated in classroom visits and teacher interviews, and completed teacher surveys.
+Facilitators in each school were also interviewed.
+The Delivery Centres also shared routine data relating to programme delivery and pupil profiles.
+The evaluators used this pilot year to determine the viability of the main trial and to pilot the measures to be used in the main trial.
+In addition, the decision to proceed to main trial and the primary and secondary subject specialisms was determined during this pilot year.